Hellzbellz123/AspenHalls/README.md

 // macos sucks and i cant test it so no

-make sure to move /assets to the correct place inside the build folder or move the exe into the same folder as this readme
+make sure to move /assets next to the application exe, same folder.

 ## For Linux users wanting to build for window